cloudposse/terraform-aws-components/modules/eks/karpenter/README.md

 ## Node Interruption

-Karpenter also supports Node Interruption.
-If interruption-handling is enabled, Karpenter will watch for upcoming involuntary interruption events that would cause disruption to your workloads.
+Karpenter also supports listening for and responding to Node Interruption events.
+If interruption handling is enabled, Karpenter will watch for upcoming involuntary interruption events that would cause disruption to your workloads.
 These interruption events include:

 - Spot Interruption Warnings
 - Scheduled Change Health Events (Maintenance Events)